Some sleeping positions may relieve specific symptoms of Crohn’s disease, including gas and bloating. Different positions may have different benefits.

 - nighttime wakeups to use the bathroom

-- overall anxiety about living with Crohn’s
+- overall anxiety due to living with Crohn’s

 Lack of quality sleep can become cyclical with Crohn’s disease.